WenyiShen/Fruit-Quality-Detection/README.md

 Food quality, particularly the quality of fruits, is a significant concern for consumer health and agricultural value.
 Traditional manual detection methods are inefficient and subjective.
 This project aims to provide a real-time, accurate, and automated solution for fruit quality detection using computer vision technology.

-This repository contains the source code, documentation, and datasets for the research paper titled "An Attention-Based Improved YOLOv8 Method for Real-Time Fruit Quality Detection".
 The study introduces an automated method for detecting the quality of fruits using an enhanced version of the YOLOv8 model, which incorporates data augmentation, self-attention mechanisms, and acceleration algorithms.

 #### Key Features